 If your car has been in an accident while on a finance plan, you will still need to make monthly finance payments to your provider until the car is officially written off.
 However, once that’s done and you have the settlement figure from your insurance company, your company may allow you to use the insurance money you received to buy another car.
 Then you can continue to pay off the finance as before, but with a new car.

 It is key to note that it is illegal to knowingly sell a vehicle before the finance has been paid off, since it is still the lender’s property.
 You will need to be in conversation with your finance company from the moment your car is written off, so that they can give you the options available for paying that finance off if you’re not able to transfer it to a new car.

 Alternatively, you could ask to buy your car back from the finance company and cover the repair costs yourself; this option is only available if your car is a Category-C or Category-D write-off.
-If you didn’t want to cover the repair costs yourself, you could scrap or salvage your car with us at Scrap Car Comparison.
+If you didn’t want to cover the repair costs yourself, you could scrap your car with us at Scrap Car Comparison.